Open for business

 Eating and drinking in Warrington

-As Covid-19 restrictions are lifted and hospitality businesses are slowly beginning to reopen from Saturday 4 July.
-We have provided some guidelines to help you feel safer and to let you know what changes to expect when visiting with friends and family.
+Hospitality businesses were able to reopen from Saturday 4 July.
+We have provided some guidance to help you feel safer and to let you know what changes to expect when visiting these venues with friends and family.

-Warrington Borough Council has been supporting food and drink businesses with information which will help them to prepare a safer environment for customers and staff.
+Warrington Borough Council has been supporting food and drink businesses to ensure their premises are COVID-secure.

 What can you expect?

-Businesses will be keen to provide their customers with a great new offer but things maybe slightly different than we are all used to.
-Businesses will also be working to ensure that their staff can return to work in a safe and secure way.
+Businesses are keen to continue to provide their customers with a great offer, but things maybe slightly different than we are all used to.
+Businesses will also be working to ensure that their staff are working in a safe and secure way.

-In order to maintain appropriate social distancing, venues may have reduced their capacity and introduced queueing or appointment systems.
+In order to maintain appropriate social distancing, venues may have reduced their capacity and introduced queuing or appointment systems.

 Tables and chairs may also be arranged differently with greater use of back to back seating or increased spacing.

-Table service is encouraged and you may be asked to order and pay at the table and to avoid using the counter or the bar wherever possible.
+Under the local restrictions, it is table service only, and you must be seated to order food or drink.
+You also be encouraged to pay at the table and to avoid using the counter or the bar wherever possible.
 Some venues may not take cash payments and others may have introduced apps for ordering drinks and food.

 You may also see disposable menus or use of wipe boards.
 Additional measures, may also include disposable condiments and greater use of physical screens.